Deep Time Detour

 - Campaign Progress – $765,000 Raised!
 100%

-Thank you to all who help exceed the funding goal of $750,000
+Thank you to everyone who helped exceed the $750,000 funding goal

-This charming 1960s-era building sits at the gateway to Colorado’s #1 tourist attraction; perfectly positioned to expand our educational reach.
-With thousands of Red Rocks visitors driving by almost daily, the potential to share an impactful, prehistoric-themed experience is too good to pass up.
-But to realize this vision, the building’s interior needed signficiant renovation and entirely new exhibits.
-A capital campaign aimed to fund a grand new vision with an opening in late May 2026.
+This charming 1960s-era building sits at the gateway to Colorado’s #1 tourist attraction and is perfectly positioned to expand Dinosaur Ridge’s educational reach.
+With thousands of Red Rocks visitors passing by almost daily, the opportunity to share an impactful prehistoric experience is too good to pass up.

 1876-2026 This Historic Anniversary Calls For Celebration!

-A New Transit Link Brings Visitors Straight to the Door
+A New Transit Connection Brings Visitors Straight to the Door

 We are proud to partner with the Denver teams of MHK Architecture and BNBuilders on the exciting remodel of the Martin G. Lockley Discovery Center.
 MHK generously created our new floorplans at no cost, and BNBuilders brought the vision to life by providing construction services close to their cost.
 The expertise and generosity of these companies helped keep expenses low while creating a welcoming space to showcase Colorado’s prehistoric past in an impactfully artistic way.
 We are deeply grateful for these partnerships and wholeheartedly recommend both firms to other organizations seeking thoughtful, community-minded collaborators.